 Checking off at least one or more of Gaudi’s work is essential to understand Barcelona and Catalonia in general.
 Sagrada Familia is incomplete at the moment (2019-2020) and plans are to complete the landmark church by 2024 – on the centenary death anniversary of the famed architect – Anthony Gaudi.

 I wanted to write, “I want to take a hot air balloon ride”, because I want to, please.
-And what better location than Cappadocia.
-Add a stay at Sultan Caves hotel too.
+And what better location than Cappadocia?
+Add a stay at the Sultan Caves hotel too.
 (Takes out the credit card!)

 Although carnivals are not as HUGE as traditional festivals in Europe, it is still worth a visit, especially if it coincides with your travel plans.
 The Spanish Gran Rua de Carnaval boasts of tortillas and wooden carriages and people participating on foot.

 42. Horse carriage in Vienna Austria or Krakow Poland